Best 2-Person Inflatable Kayak 2025

 Less expensive kayaks may appear lighter and more compact, but they achieve this by using thin materials that can compromise quality.
 In instances where this compromise exists, we've indicated it in our reviews.
 Remember, being smaller and lighter doesn't always equate to being better in terms of quality.

 Inflatable kayaks come in all shapes and sizes.
-The Aquaglide Blackfoot 160 weighs 22.5kg but has a backpack-style bag with a hip belt, making it manageable to carry.
+Some of the heavier kayaks, for instance the Itiwit X500 2P, come with well-designed backpacks which make them easier to carry.
 The Intex Challenger K2 is 17.3kg, but while lighter, the pack has thin handles, which can dig into your hands.
 This is an important factor to note and can make a difference depending on how you want to use your kayak.
 The bag itself matters, as you can see from the image below.

 Comfort